 Playback of Recordings:

-Normal: This is the setting used in a live production environment.
+- Normal: This is the setting used in a live production environment.
 It causes the System Service to load the Scenarios.dat file in the Scenario directory.
-If it doesn’t exist a new empty system is created.
+If it doesn’t exist, a new empty system is created.

-Empty System: Create a fresh system every time the system starts.
+- Fresh: Create a fresh system every time the system starts.
 This is only useful for testing purposes.

-From Recording: Load the specified recording and playback the transmissions.
+- Recording: Load the specified recording and playback the transmissions.
 This mode is useful for testing Recordings that contain the replication path of a problem.

-Unit Test: This is used to test a set of Recordings against a base case to look for discrepancies using a new software version.
+- Unit Test: This is used to test a set of Recordings against a base case to look for discrepancies using a new software version.

-- Folder from which Recordings should be loaded: When the Start Type is set to “From Recording”, at startup APS will load the recording specified in this folder.
+- Folder from which Recordings should be loaded: When the Start-up Type is set to “Recording”, APS will load the recording specified in this folder at startup.
 The time it takes to startup will depend on the quantity and types of transmissions that need to be replayed.
 Once playback has completed everything will proceed as normal and APS.net will operate out of the normal working directory.
 The contents of the specified recording directory will not be modified.

 - Starting Scenario Number: When a recording is played back you may specify which recording to start the playback at.
 If the recording you specify doesn’t exist, then the first recording found will be used.
-The smallest usable value you may enter is 0.Example: If the following .dat files are in your recording and you wanted to use the middle one, you would enter “99” for this setting:
+The smallest usable value you may enter is 0.
+For example: If the following .dat files are in your recording and you wanted to use the middle one, you would enter “99” for this setting:

-- Non-sequenced Transmission Playback: Whether to make transmissions that are being replayed non-sequenced.
+- Non-Sequenced Transmission Playback: Whether to make transmissions that are being replayed non-sequenced.
 If this field isn’t set then the value of the sequenced field in the transmissions is left alone.